nuta/operating-system-in-1000-lines/website/en/10-process.md

 In the exception handler, it saves the execution state onto the stack.
 However, since we now use separate kernel stacks for each process, we need to update it slightly.

-First, set the initial value of the kernel stack for the currently executing process in the `sscratch` register during process switching.
+First, store a pointer to the bottom of the kernel stack for the currently executing process in the `sscratch` register during process switching.
+We will read this during the exception handler (see [Appendix: Why do we reset the stack pointer?](#appendix-why-do-we-reset-the-stack-pointer) for more explanation).

 ```c [kernel.c] {4-8}
 void yield(void) {